sarvex/jj/docs/FAQ.md

 Done with feature A
 ```

-??? info "More details on what `--restore-descendants` does"
+??? info "More details on what `--preserve-descendant-content` does"

     When we ran the `jj restore` command, the working copy change `@` was
     at commit `471` and `@` was the only child of `@-`.
 In this situation,

     ```shell
-    jj restore --from b80 --into @- --restore-descendants
+    jj restore --from b80 --into @- --preserve-descendant-content
     ```

     is equivalent to